Being the continuation of InstaPunk and InstaPunk Rules

 Riminem

 Where do fun ideas come from?
-Juxtapositions that no one’s out together before.
+Juxtapositions that no one’s put together before.
 Oranges and apples type stuff.
 In my last year of academic French studies, I took an AP course from an exceptional teacher who focused a good part of the year on writers not included on the recommended AP reading list.
 Early in the fall, he slapped a copy of Camus’s “L’Étranger” on his desk, told it was on the list, but informed us he wouldn’t waste time on such trash in our class work.
 We could read it if we wanted, just not in his class.

 Instead we devoted well over a month to the study of the four great French Symbolist poets who were seminal to the development of, among other things, modern poetry and modern art.
 Their names were Baudelaire, Verlaine, Rimbaud, and Mallarmé.
 The first two were very accessible and quickly enjoyed by everyone.
 I memorized and still remember some verses of both of them.
 The other two were more difficult, considered so in their own country, so not surprisingly more abstruse for American teenagers in high school.
 I struggled with them until our teacher, Mr. Miller, shared a connection with one of my own favorite writers.
-Mallarmé (and the other symbolists, we were assured, drew considerable inspiration from the poetry of Edgar Allan Poe, whose complete poetical works were translated into French by the master himself, Stephane Mallarmé.
+Mallarmé (and the other symbolists, we were assured) drew considerable inspiration from the poetry of Edgar Allan Poe, whose complete poetical works were translated into French by the master himself, Stephane Mallarmé.
 After reading his translations out loud to myself, I could hear Poe in his own poems as well, and it was even easier to see the influence in Baudelaire (“The Flowers of Evil”):and Verlaine (“Les Chansons Long de Violons”).

 Rimbaud was a farther reach.
 He was the real wild man of the bunch.
 Living the high life, he stormed Paris as a teenager, finished writing poetry at the age of 19, became a gun runner, and died younger even than Poe did, at the age of 37.
 Poe was the fearless adventurer in literature, creating new genres as he drank his way to the profundities of life and death, and Rimbaud was also an adventurer, both in letters and in the reckless acting out of his fantasies.
 I learned to appreciate his poetic works but neglected them after my school years until I happened upon a movie called “Total Eclipse.”